 Whether you’re new to the parenting scene or managing a toddler, showering with kids around can have its challenges!
-How many times do you find yourself asking where to put your baby or toddler while showering when no one is on hand at home to help you?
-This is a common problem many parents face.
+How many times do you find yourself asking where to put your baby or toddler when showering with nobody on hand at home to help you?

 I know how difficult it gets when my daughter insists on being in the same room as me or her mother.
 So, as a father, I decided it was time to figure out ways parents can keep their kids entertained safely while they take a shower.

 Should I let my baby or toddler watch TV while I shower?